-After all the planning, taking leave, and hype of going overseas for a family holiday trip, it would be a downer if one family member catches the cold or falls sick during the holiday.
+After all the planning, taking leave, and hype of going overseas for a family holiday trip, it would be a downer if one family member catches a cold or falls sick during the holiday.

 Here are six tips to note, to keep your family in the pink of health!